tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

     version of a component, we do not guarantee this will work.
 A warning will be generated in this case.
 *   Resolvers and importers would only resolve Artifacts produced with same or older versions of the library, by default.
+A warning will be issued for any artifacts skipped due to newer versions.

 #### SDK (aka DSL), Official Components {#sdk-aka-dsl-official-components}